lparry/travel-blog/source/_posts/2014-06-06-spain-the-rest-of-andalusia.markdown

 <a href="http://www.flickr.com/photos/lucasthenomad/14085111856/in/set-72157644463351646" title="Metropol Parasol by Lucas the nomad, on Flickr"><img src="http://farm6.staticflickr.com/5509/14085111856_b380ca185e_c.jpg" width="800" height="601" alt="Metropol Parasol"></a>

-In the evening I went and explored one of the stranger, non-traditional attractions of Seville: The Metropol Parasol.
+In the evening I went and explored one of the stranger, modern attractions of
+Seville: The Metropol Parasol.
 It's a huge wooden structure, several stories high, apparently the largest wooden structure in the world.
-It looks kind of like those [wooden dinosaur kits](https://www.google.com/search?q=wood+dinosaur+kit&tbm=isch) you'd beg for at museums when you were a kid (or was that just us geeks?), except instead of a dinosaur they got some crazy mushroom looking thing.
+It looks kind of like those [wooden dinosaur kits](https://www.google.com/search?q=wood+dinosaur+kit&tbm=isch) you'd beg for at museums when you were a kid (or was that just me?), except instead of a dinosaur they got some crazy mushroom looking thing.

 <a href="http://www.flickr.com/photos/lucasthenomad/13921571459/in/set-72157644463351646" title="On top of the Metropol Parasol by Lucas the nomad, on Flickr"><img src="http://farm6.staticflickr.com/5465/13921571459_b78a62036f_c.jpg" width="800" height="601" alt="On top of the Metropol Parasol"></a>